zendeskgarden/react-components/packages/tags/examples/basic.md

 - `round` tags do not display `Tag.Avatar` or `Tag.Close` components
 - a `Tag.Avatar` is designed to contain one `img` or `svg` child
 - a `Tag.Avatar` is not displayed in `small`-sized tags
+- surround child text with a `span` to control for intended minimum widths, centering, and truncation

 ```jsx
 const { Well } = require('@zendeskgarden/react-notifications/src');